 The United States of Anxiety: Building a Multiracial Democracy in 2020

 From WNYC Studios in New York City, The United States of Anxiety is a show about the unfinished business of our history and its grip on our future.
 Underlying almost every disagreement, every fervent debate as we approach the 2020 election is one basic question: Who is America for?
 This is an old question.
 Many of the political and social arguments we’re having now started in the aftermath of the Civil War, when Americans set out to do something no other country had tried before -- to build the world’s first interracial democracy.
-Host Kai Wright and team will connect the dots between the debates of the late 19th century and questions being discussed today.
-They’ll tell stories about people who are trying to make the radical ideas behind America real in their lives now.
+Host Kai Wright and team tried to connect the dots between the debates of the late 19th century and questions being discussed today.
+They told stories about people who are trying to make the radical ideas behind America real in their lives now.

 About WNYC Studios:

 WNYC Studios is a listener-supported producer of other leading podcasts including Radiolab; On the Media; Nancy; Death, Sex & Money; Snap Judgment; Here’s the Thing with Alec Baldwin and many others.

 |7:15 PM||Introduction: Unfinished History and its Grip on Our Future||

 Deidre DeJear has dedicated her career to community and small business development.
 In 2008, on the brink of the recession, Deidre found her affinity for working with small business and building relationships in the community.
 She began her own small business, Caleo Enterprises, which provides entrepreneurs affordable marketing tools and business strategies.
 As the sole-founder, Deidre’s work has impacted over 300 small businesses and nonprofit organizations.